KarlaYEP2/tap_raamistik_ita19/README.md

 ## Installation process
 - Install and run XAMPP
-- Clone respatory from Github to PHPStorm
+- Clone repository from Github to PHPStorm
 - Upload to localhost